Roofing Cost Factors

 The same factors used to determine residential replacement roof costs are used to determine commercial costs as well.
 Because commercial installers have more training and specialization, they typically charge twice as much as residential installers.

 Material costs for commercial businesses vary, of course, depending on the use of products such as Cool Roofing coating systems, EPDM, modified bitumen, and TPO/PVC.
 Not only do the costs vary based on the thickness of these different products, they also vary regarding the types of warranty guarantees that are offered.
 The trend in the last five years has been away from typical materials such as tar and gravel, EPDM, and modified bitumen to more energy efficient TPO and cool coating systems.

-Whether you are trying to determine replacement roof costs for a residential or commercial installation, the professionals with Peak Roofing Systems are ready to help.
+Whether you are trying to determine replacement roof costs for a residential or commercial installation, the professionals with Peak Roofing & Constructions are ready to help.
 We’ll perform a thorough analysis of your needs and provide a detailed inspection so you’ll know what to expect.
 Call us at (972) 335-7325 or contact us online to schedule an appointment.